littlephillips/phase-3-how-the-web-works-readme/README.md

 The primary way that a human user knows that a web request was successful is that the page loads without any errors.
 However, you can also tell a request was successful if you see that the response header's status code is `200`.
 You've probably seen another common status code, `404`.
-This means "file not found."
+This means "resource not found."

 Status codes are separated into categories based on their first digit.
 Here are the different categories: